Contact The Revelator

-The Revelator—an online journal of environmental news and thought, published by the Center for Biological Diversity—is currently seeking pitches from freelance journalists.
+The Revelator — an online journal of environmental news and thought, published by, but editorially independent from, the Center for Biological Diversity — is currently seeking pitches from freelance journalists.
 Reporters may contact the editor to receive more information.

 We also seek engaging, thought-provoking, quality essays, think pieces, op-eds and other contributions from a wide variety of people involved in conservation and environmental issues.
 We value clearly written storytelling with a strong point of view, not academic-style writing.
-Humor is welcome; debate is encouraged; facts are required.
+Humor is welcome; debate is encouraged; name-calling is frowned upon; facts are required.
 Change is the ultimate goal.